devram1992/InfraDBAssist/docs/AI_ORCHESTRATOR.md

 Intelligent Answer
 ```

-## 3. Capabilities Controlled by the Orchestrator
+## c.
+Capabilities Controlled by the Orchestrator

 The Orchestrator can use one or more of the following capabilities depending on the question: